 “Most likely, different perspectives help shape a better and more successful outcome.
 Diversity creates acceptance and allows for different viewpoints.
 Also, if there is a lack diversity in any given industry which is not based on a socio-economic lack of diversity, then that shows that something in the system is going wrong.”

-YouTube CEO Susan Wojcicki is another great role model for women in tech.
-Wojcicki was one of Google’s first employees and in 1998 the then small startup actually worked out of her Californian garage in its early days.
+Former YouTube CEO Susan Wojcicki is another great role model for women in tech.
+Wojcicki was one of Google’s first employees and in 1998, the then-small startup actually worked out of her Californian garage in its early days.
 She is the brains behind Google’s advertising program AdSense and she also spearheaded the company’s purchase of YouTube in 2006.

-A long-term advocate for longer paid parental leave, Wojcicki is mom to five kids.
-At tech conferences in the past she has been asked about her children and the elusive work-life balance—a question rarely put to male peers.
+A long-term advocate for longer paid parental leave, Wojcicki is herself a mom to five kids.
+At tech conferences in the past, she has been asked about her children and the elusive work-life balance—a question rarely put to male peers.
 Wojcicki has spoken out about this: while she is happy to share her experiences with other women, she is adamant that such discussions be kept to their appropriate setting.
-Wojcicki says:
+Wojcicki believes:

 “When I’m at a business conference talking about business and all of my peers are talking only about business, I think it’s important that we’re treated in the same way.”

-Wojcicki does have some good advice for simultaneously managing a high-power job and a family.
-Wojcicki insists on being home for dinner each night and devotes the hours between 6pm-9pm to her family.
+Wojcicki has some good advice for managing a high-power job and a family.
+Wojcicki insists on being home for dinner each night and devotes the hours between 6 pm to 9 pm to her family.

-Wojcicki’s parent company Google offers a generous family benefits package that includes 18 weeks paid maternity leave in addition to other perks, such as one-on-one mentoring with other working parents and childcare assistance.
+Tech giant Google offers a generous family benefits package that includes 18 weeks of paid maternity leave in addition to other perks, such as one-on-one mentoring with other working parents and child-care assistance.

 In addition to making the workplace a fairer environment for working parents, such policies have proven to be good for the company.
 When paid maternity leave was increased from 12 weeks to 18 weeks, the rate at which new mothers left Google decreased by 50%.

-Hopefully these kinds of packages will eventually become the norm as all companies adopt similarly inclusive policies.
-This will ensure that tech benefits from the perspective of mothers and also contributes to a shift in mindset that will allow women of the future to make minimal compromises when having both a successful career and a family.
+Hopefully, these packages will eventually become the norm as all companies adopt similarly inclusive policies.
+This will ensure that tech benefits from the perspective of mothers and contributes to a shift in mindset that will allow women of the future to make minimal compromises when having both a successful career and a family.

-Technology determines the direction of the future, and women need equal opportunity to shape that direction.
+Technology determines the future direction, and women need equal opportunity to shape that direction.
 We need to collectively work on overcoming the barriers that prevent female inclusion in tech from being a reality.
 Juniqe Founder Lea Lange says:

 “As a society we can continue to focus on ensuring that girls and boys/women and men are receiving an equal education and make an effort not to limit people’s perspectives with stereotypes.”

-Companies must ensure that sexism is avoided in the hiring process and in the workplace, and we need to continue building great initiatives to bridge the gender divide all over the world.
-And while we’re facing some tough odds, we at CareerFoundry have no doubt that women are up to the challenge.
+Companies must ensure that sexism is avoided in the hiring process and in the workplace, and we need to continue building initiatives to bridge the gender divide worldwide.
+And while we’re facing some tough odds, we at CareerFoundry do not doubt that women are up to the challenge.